Skip to main content

 Description: SB 660, a law passed by the New York State Assembly and signed by the governor, requires all employers—including churches, religious schools, faith-based pregnancy care centers, and religious nonprofits—to disavow their beliefs about abortion, contraception, and sexual morality by forcing them to hire and employ those who refuse to abide by the organizations’ statements of faith.

-NEW YORK – Alliance Defending Freedom attorneys will be available for media interviews Thursday following oral arguments at the U.S. Court of Appeals for the 2nd Circuit in CompassCare v.
-Hochul.
-ADF attorneys represent CompassCare, a faith-based pregnancy center in Rochester; First Bible Baptist Church; and the National Institute of Family and Life Advocates, an association of pro-life pregnancy centers.
-All of these groups are nonprofits seeking to protect their freedom to employ individuals who agree with their fundamental beliefs and missions.
+NEW YORK – The U.S. Court of Appeals for the 2nd Circuit ruled Thursday to reinstate an expressive association claim seeking to affirm the freedom of faith-based pregnancy centers and churches to employ individuals who agree with their fundamental beliefs and missions.
+In the case CompassCare v.
+Hochul, Alliance Defending Freedom attorneys represent CompassCare, a faith-based pregnancy center in Rochester; First Bible Baptist Church; and the National Institute of Family and Life Advocates, an association of pro-life pregnancy centers.

-At issue is a New York state law, SB 660, which requires all employers—including churches, religious schools, faith-based pregnancy care centers, and religious nonprofits—to undermine their own beliefs about abortion, contraception, and sexual morality by forcing them to employ those who refuse to abide by the organizations’ statements of faith and core principles about such issues.
+At issue is a New York state law, SB 660, which required employers—including churches, religious schools, faith-based pregnancy care centers, and religious nonprofits—to undermine their own beliefs about abortion, contraception, and sexual morality by forcing them to employ those who cannot effectively convey the groups’ message because they refuse to abide by the organizations’ statements of faith and core principles about such issues.
 The law violates the groups’ First Amendment rights.

-James P. Trainor, one of nearly 5,000 attorneys in the ADF Attorney Network, is serving as local counsel in the case.
+James P. Trainor, one of more than 4,800 attorneys in the ADF Attorney Network, is serving as local counsel in the case.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.